shrugs/proof-of-steak/whitepaper.md

 ### The Steakchain Feed

 The primary screen of the app is the Steakchain feed, where \$TEAK Holders act as verifiers.
-It is an instagram-style, infinitely scrolling set of Cook-submitted Proofs of Steak.
+It is an Instagram-style, infinitely scrolling set of Cook-submitted Proofs of Steak.
 You can:

 1. "Heart" Proofs of Steak[^11] to save them to your personal table,
 2. Rate Proofs of Steak[^12], and